skalarproduktraum/phd-thesis/chapters/rendering.md

       - "HBAO.frag.spv"
 ```

-In this rendering pipeline configuration, we apply the following techniques \TODO{add graph}:
+In this rendering pipeline configuration, we apply the following techniques:

 * Deferred Shading [@Deering:1988jd], for being able to render a large number of lights by splitting geometry processing and lighting into two separate passes: for every pixel, first, surface normals (with an efficient normal storage, where 3D unit vectors are compressed into a 2D octogon [@Zigolle:2014ase]), surface material properties, and depth are stored into separate buffers in the `Scene` pass, second, the final shading of the pixel is determined from these buffers in the `DeferredLighting` pass.
 * Ambient Occlusion via the HBAO algorithm [@Bavoil:2008a61] in the `AO` pass, with horizontal and vertical blurring in the `AOBlurV` and `AOBlurH` passes,